 9.3.
-FLY ASH
+FLY ASH, SLAG, SILICA FUME

 Fly ash is finely divided residue that results from the combination of ground or powdered coal.
-See KDOT Standard Specification section 2004.
+Slag is a glass-like by-product left over after a desired metal has been separated from its raw ore.
+Silica fume, also known as microsilica, is an ultrafine powder collected as a by-product of the silicon and ferrosilicon alloy production.
+See KDOT Standard Specification section 2004, 2005, 2006, and 2007.
 Samples are to be taken in accordance with the requirements of KT-29.